If you’ve been exposed, the first step is to fill out Occupational Health’s Screening Form. Occupational Health will contact you with next steps.

 - Second, Occupational Health will determine if the exposure involved an aerosol-generating procedure such as intubation, open suctioning, BiPAP/CPAP, etc., and whether the employee was wearing all the recommended PPE, including an N95 respirator (or PAPR), eye protection, gown, and gloves.

-- Third, we will determine if the exposure involved what is defined as “prolonged close contact” – either more than 15 minutes within a distance of 6 feet or direct contact with respiratory secretions.
+- Third, Occupational Health will determine if the exposure involved what is defined as “prolonged close contact” – either more than 15 minutes within a distance of 6 feet or direct contact with respiratory secretions.
 If it was prolonged close contact either in the workplace or at home, then we will assess whether the employee was wearing the appropriate PPE, including surgical mask and eye protection.
 As long as you wear your mask and eye protection as advised in your patient and employee encounters, there should not be a high-risk exposure in the workplace.
 Please review our Eye Protection for Employees FAQ for more information.

 With regard to testing, UTSW is currently offering and encouraging testing for all employees involved in a community or workplace exposure, regardless of risk assessment, at Day 1 and again at Day 7.
 The Day 1 test can be useful in assessing at baseline whether an employee was already an asymptomatic carrier of the virus.
 The Day 7 test can then be useful for determining if a transmission has occurred related to the specific exposure.
-Please note that the testing is voluntary, irrespective of the risk of the exposure, but also that a decision about self-quarantine is ultimately made based on our risk assessment and not based solely on a negative test result.
+Please note that the testing is voluntary, irrespective of the risk of the exposure, but also that a decision about self-quarantine is ultimately made based on our risk assessment and your vaccination status and not based solely on a negative test result.

 You should not come to work if you are exposed to a household contact, intimate partner, or someone in the home whom you provide care for without using PPE.
 Instead, notify Occupational Health by completing the online Occupational Health Screening form.
 Someone will contact you with next steps.
-You also can refer to our online Occupational Health Screening Guide for additional information on this or other common scenarios.

-For an exposure involving a COVID-positive patient, Occupational Health is permitted to disclose some basic information about the positive patient to those involved in the patient’s care who were part of an exposure – keeping in mind that this information is still protected by HIPAA.
+For an exposure involving a COVID-positive patient, Occupational Health is permitted to disclose some basic information about the positive patient to those involved in the patient’s care who also were part of an exposure – keeping in mind that this information is still protected by HIPAA.

 For an exposure involving a COVID-positive employee, due to confidentiality requirements under the Americans with Disabilities Act and guidance from the Equal Employment Opportunity Commission (EEOC), and in order to protect our employees’ privacy, Occupational Health is more restricted in what information can be disclosed.
 If the source employee consents, their COVID status can be disclosed to their immediate supervisor or manager to assist with compiling a list of other employees who might have had close contact as part of an appropriate health care response.
 However, neither Occupational Health nor managers are permitted to disclose the identity of or any medical details about the source employee to others.

 Important: Please refer to the COVID-19 Document Library on the Health System Portal (HSP) for the latest information.
+Link requires VPN to access off-campus.

 Find practical coping skills for the top emotional concerns you are facing today in Stress Management for Providers (PDF).